aalatise/world-wire/README.md

 # world-wire
 Infrastructure for digital asset exchanges based on Stellar blockchain.

-# Warning
+# Work in progress
-Still uploading and configuring as of 30 June 2021.
+Still uploading and configuring as of 05 July 2021.

+05 Jul 2020: Migrated to go modules